zw6234336/markitdown/packages/markitdown-mcp/README.md

 ## Security Considerations

 The server does not support authentication, and runs with the privileges if the user running it.
-For this reason, when running in SSE mode, it is recommended to run the server bound to `localhost` (default).
+For this reason, when running in SSE or Streamable HTTP mode, it is recommended to run the server bound to `localhost` (default).

 ## Trademarks